Ingham County, MI

 “That school” was the small private high school I went to, where my father was the superintendent and my mother the art teacher.
 There would be no getting out of it, obviously, and after high school, at 5’11” and 145 (most of us on the team also ran cross country and couldn’t gain a pound if you poured concrete over us), I played one year of NAIA ball.
-I had a great season but began to lose my desire—or, rather, to watch that desire transfer itself, as if of its own accord, from round ball to books.
-And that meant, at least for me, walking away somewhat reluctantly from the game that for so many years I had been obsessed by.
+I had a great season but began to lose my desire—or, rather, to watch that desire transfer itself as if of its own accord from round ball to books.
+And that meant, at least for me, walking away somewhat reluctantly from the game that for so many years I had been obsessed with.

 But although I quit the game earlier than I ever imagined I would—not counting noon-ball at the I.M. in grad school and all the noon ball after that until my knees forsook me—I never quit being Coach Heathcote’s student, even though he had long-since ceased being a coach.
 And that is the point, if patience permits, that I’m working toward in this little tribute.